 It is always best to keep your system and all the apps and software you use up to date.
 Its version 2.7 which came out in 2020 will lose its support therefore you need to move up the ladder and grab Python 3.

-If you continue with the older version then it will become difficult to update it in the future.
-You should also keep your IDE updated all the time as a vulnerability can also appear in the actual tooling.
-We also advise using free and open-source IDEs as they tend to be more secure and always kept updated by the community.
+If you continue with the older version, it will become difficult to update it.
+You should also keep your IDE updated as a vulnerability can also appear in the tooling.
+We also advise using free and open-source IDEs as they are more secure and always updated by the community.

 Access Control is a must